Java Constructors Explained — How Objects Get Built from Scratch

 Java gives you three kinds of constructors to work with, each solving a slightly different problem.
 Understanding when to use each one is what separates developers who guess from developers who design.

 Default Constructor — This is a no-argument constructor.
 You either write one yourself or Java generates one invisibly.
-It's useful when you have a valid 'empty' starting state — like a shopping cart that starts empty.
+It's useful when you have a valid 'empty' starting state.
 Java's auto-generated default constructor sets numeric fields to 0, booleans to false, and objects to null.

 Parameterized Constructor — This takes arguments so you can customize the object at birth.
-A Car that knows its make, model and year from the moment it's created is safer than a Car with empty fields you might forget to fill.
-This is the most common type you'll write.
+A Car that knows its make and model from the start is safer than a Car with empty fields.
+This is the foundation of 'Immutability' in Java.

 Copy Constructor — This creates a new object as an exact duplicate of an existing object.
-Java doesn't provide this automatically — you write it by accepting another object of the same type as the parameter.
-It's critical when you want a true independent copy rather than two variables pointing at the same object in memory.
+Java doesn't provide this automatically.
+It's critical when you want a true independent copy (Deep Copy) rather than two variables pointing at the same memory address (Shallow Copy).

 All three can coexist in the same class — that's called constructor overloading, and it lets you create objects in multiple valid ways.